 There’s a pay car park at the start of the walk to the Fairy Pools, and then it’s around 20 minutes along a gravel path surrounded by heather to reach the first waterfall.
 Keep following the path uphill as it passes a series of waterfalls and turquoise blue pools – where you can take a dip on a hot day (if you’re feeling brave, it never gets very warm!).

-From the Fairy Pools, backtrack to the main road and turn left to reach Talisker Distillery (five miles).
+From the Fairy Pools, backtrack to the main road and turn left for the Talisker Distillery (five miles).
 It’s the oldest working whisky distillery on the island and runs tours and tastings.
 Their introductory ‘Flavours of Talisker Experience’ takes 45 minutes with the chance to try three of their whiskies at the end (book in advance, especially in summer).

 Seafood fans don’t miss a stop at The Oyster Shed next to the distillery, where you can try local oysters, lobster, mussels and scallops.
 And if you have time to spare you can also add on a visit to Talisker Bay Beach, on the west coast a five-mile drive away.
 This rugged sandy beach is known for its surfing, and is a 20-minute walk from the car park.